Medically Certified - Clinically Proven - Original Since 1991

 The passive sensor system is totally safe and has no direct contact with the baby.

 Babysense breathing movement monitor identifies your baby's respiratory patterns which are transmitted to a compact microprocessor, in the Babysense control unit, where they trigger a flashing green light that is clearly visible from a distance.
-The flashing green light is the signal that all is well, providing a parent or caretaker with peace of mind.
+The flashing blue light is the signal that all is well, providing a parent or caretaker with peace of mind.

 If, for whatever reason, no breathing is detected within 20 seconds, or if the breath rate slows to less than 10 breaths per minute, an audible alarm will sound.